 There are lots of running pushchairs out there, and the best advice I can give you on picking one is have a quick watch of YouTube reviews of the one you like the look of.
 Although sometimes these are excruciating QVC America style, they let you see how the thing moves and folds and give you an idea of how it will fit in with your life.
 These things are expensive, you want one that works for you.

 The Personal Kit

 Don’t neglect yourself and your personal kit either: you will probably find that you need a different sports bra postnatally, especially if you are breastfeeding.
 Shock Absorber are the best if you, like me, suddenly have gigantic gazungas when feeding, or are usually blessed in the bust department.
 Look at your old running trainers too- how many miles have they covered, and do they still feel right?
 You really don’t want to get injured from pushing out in knackered old shoes.
-If you’re buying new, try them on in an actual shop, run around, ask the assistants for help- it is worth going to a specialist running shop where the staff will support you and help figure out what you need.
+If you’re buying new, first see what are the options available for your requirement at Shoe Hungry and then try them on in an actual shop, run around, ask the assistants for help- it is worth going to a specialist running shop where the staff will support you and help figure out what you need.
 Even if it feels intimidating, they are there to help you and are usually delighted to do so.

 Where To Run